 Bantec, in Conjunction with CleanSmart Brings Innovative Disinfectant and Ongoing Protection Process to the Covid-19 Fight

-Little Falls, NJ, Oct.
+LITTLE FALLS, N.J., Oct.
 20, 2020 /PRNewswire/ -- Bantec, Inc. (OTCPINK: BANT) ("Bantec" or the "Company"), Bantec, Inc., a product and services company, in concert with its partner, CleanSmart, introduces a new and innovative process to help combat Covid-19.

 Michael Bannon, Bantec's Chairman and CEO stated: "With our partner CleanSmart, we believe that we can now offer a fully complete, innovative 3-step process for combating Covid-19 in office buildings and factories.